-Furthermore, our farming operations depends on the availability of labor, which must be physically present at the farm.
-If our farm workers are unable to travel to our facility and perform their job responsibilities (whether due to illness, travel restrictions, shelter-in-place orders or other causes), we will be unable to prepare our farms for future harvesting, drying and warehousing.
+Our farming operations depend on the availability of labor, which must be physically present at the farm.
+If our farm workers are unable to travel to our facility, perform their job responsibilities (whether due to illness, travel restrictions, shelter-in-place orders or other causes), or we are unable to recruit employees, we will be unable to prepare our farms for future harvesting, drying and warehousing.
 If this occurs, it could substantially impact our inventories and have a material adverse effect on the Company's financial results and operations.

-The Company is following the guidelines established by governmental authorities and taking preventative and protective measures to ensure the safety of our workforce.
+The Company is following the guidelines established by governmental authorities and taking preventative and protective measures to ensure the safety of our workforce and has formal Infectious Disease Preparedness Plans.
 These include implementing remote working arrangements across our administrative offices, varying procedures and protocols at various facilities, social distancing, the use of protective screens and face masks and imposing visitor and travel restrictions.
 However, we cannot be certain that these measures will be successful in ensuring the health of our workforce.